esl/erlang_ale/README.md

 right C compiler is called.
 See the `Makefile` for the variables that will need to be overridden.

+# Documentation

+It is possible generate HTML documentation from the self documented source.

+	cd erlang_ale
+	make docs

+The HTML files can be seen in the erlang_ale/doc folder.
+Open the index.html file, and read.

 # Examples

 The following examples were tested on a